YangHongDai/tsgh-labweb/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: Welcome to our group
+      - title: Welcome to this hub
-        content: Take a look at what we're working on...
+        content: Take a look at what we're sharing...
         align: center
         background:
           image: